7 steps to start and grow your email list

 Additional bonus step.

-You can direct your subscriber to a thank you page on your website that contains your freebie vs just sending it in an email.
+You can direct your subscriber to a thank you page on your website that contains your freebie vs only sending it in an email.
 This is a great option as it makes them happy (instant gratification!) and it decreases the number of hoops they need to jump through to receive their freebie in their eager little hands.
-I only recommend doing this with ConvertKit because you are able to turn off that double opt-in and give them instant access.
+If you do this, make sure to turn off that double opt-in and give them instant access.
 (You don’t want to give them instant access if they have not confirmed their subscription first!)

 Ok, I know that’s a lot… Feeling overwhelmed?